-Once the wall cabinets have been installed, the base cabinets can then be installed.
 Start installing the base cabinets in the corner (if applicable).
-Using the clamps, align and join the cabinets together at the face frames.
+Follow the base cabinet instructions and work towards the tall cabinet unit.
+Using clamps, align and join the adjacent cabinets together at the face frames.
 Make sure that the face frames align both on the face and vertically.
-Follow Step 5 for attaching face frames.
+With a 3/32" drill bit, drill starter holes through the face frames near the top and bottom.
+Insert and tighten the 21/2" screws.